 - Peru is a nation rich in natural resources, namely copper, silver, gold, petroleum, iron ore, coal, phosphate, and potash

 One great way to access the Peruvian market of your choice is through the incorporation of a local legal entity i.e a company.
 This investment will provide you with the platform to conduct business operations.
-While there is a range of different companies that can be formed in Peru, for most business, the most preferred option is the Closely Held Corporation, known as a SAC.

 A Closely Held Corporation (S.A.C.) is one of the most common forms of legal entities in Peru used to conduct commercial activity.
 Through the incorporation of a Peruvian SAC, one can use this company as the vehicle to sponsor a Peruvian working visa.

-SAC Company Incorporation Steps
+Closely Held Corporation (SAC) Company Incorporation Steps

 - Create the company bylaws